Specific Performance Elements: Everything You Need to Know

 Specific performance elements are court ordered performances of contractual obligations.
 The 3 min read

-Specific performance elements are court ordered performances of contractual obligations.
+Specific performance elements are court-ordered performances of contractual obligations.
 The court orders specific performance elements during a civil lawsuit in which it is determined that monetary compensation alone will not be a sufficient resolution.
-It is stipulated that the party so ordered must then perform these obligations or face penalty.
+It is stipulated that the party so ordered must then perform these obligations or face penalties.

 When Do Courts Order Specific Performance Elements?

 The main cause for a specific performance elements order is a contract agreement that is broken by one of the parties: One party either does not start or fails to finish what was agreed to.
 If the other party has done substantially more work than the other or seeks a monetary damages award, other types of resolution such as rescission will not be possible.
 Thus a court will order the party in question to do what they have agreed to within the contract.

 Often the threat of legal repercussion is enough to motivate the party into action without an actual court order, so if you consult an attorney and have a good case, you may be able to get specific performance elements without having the expense of a trial.

 These contract cases often involve a unique object or piece of property that has value to the party other than monetary.
 Injunctions and arbitration, as well as monetary compensation, are often seen as legal alternatives to specific performance elements.
 Injunctions, however, refer to a variety of legal cases whereas specific performance elements refer only to contract cases.
 Arbitration also may not be enough to enforce, as one party has already shown an unwillingness to fulfill its contractual obligations.